-Therefore, when it comes to appliers I would prefer Slink/Belleza/Catwa/Omega compatible ones, and for mesh clothing fits I would prefer Slink or Belleza (although Signature fit clothing also works for Belleza, even though I don’t wear the Signature body).
+Therefore, when it comes to appliers/BoM I would prefer Signature, Legacy, Catwa, Lelutka (and of course Omega) compatible ones, and for mesh clothing fits I would prefer Signature or Legacy.

 If you send me a restrictive note about exactly how I should blog your items, then I will politely decline.
 If, for example, you require that I show every single item in every single colour (or every single tone of a skin) then you have clearly not bothered to check out my blog, because that’s not the way I work.
 I’m not a promo blog; I’m (mainly) a style blog.
 I will pick the items that work best for my style and my avatar from any samples that are sent to me, and I will include those in a post.

 If you require that I feature something from every pack that you send out, please consider that your sample pack may not contain anything that I can use.
 I have had designers send out female-only items, which—though I try as much as possible to straddle the gender line sometimes—I simply cannot wear because they have mesh breasts or they are heels made for (female-only) Slink High feet (and, believe me, if Slink made high feet for men I would be first in the damn queue for them!)
 If one of your requirements for being on your blogger list includes something that I simply cannot do, then I would prefer not to be added to your list, as opposed to receiving notecards or IMs from your blogger manager asking to know why I haven’t featured anything from you lately (when all you have sent out are female things).